camunda/camunda-bpm-examples/deployment/spring-boot/README.md

 }
 ```

-In this configuration the data source and the history level of the process engine are configured by the `application.properties`.
+In this configuration the data source, and the history level of the Process Engine are configured by the
+`application.properties`.
 Add the following lines to use an In-Memory H2 database and `audit` history level.

 ```properties
 # data source config